cybersoton/corda-trade-finance/README.md

-# Corda for Export Finance
+# Corda for Uk Trade Finance

 This repo contains the sources of Java CorDapp developed together with the [UK Export Finance (UKEF)](https://www.gov.uk/government/organisations/uk-export-finance), as part of the [Department of International Trade (DIT)](https://www.gov.uk/government/organisations/department-for-international-trade).